-Some cats will be put on a diet high in fiber and complex carbohydrates, while others will have carbohydrates restricted in order to achieve a healthy weight.
-High fiber is believed to help regulate blood sugar levels.
+Some cats will be put on a diet high in fiber and complex carbohydrates, while others will maintain a low-carbohydrate diet in order to achieve a healthy weight.
+High fiber is believed to help regulate blood glucose levels.

 Some cats will also need an oral medication to help with insulin resistance.
 Glipizide is most commonly used in cats with diabetes.
 Check your cat’s blood sugar levels frequently to be sure the medicine is working.
 This route can be very inconvenient, and owners may opt for injections instead to make medicating for manageable.

 All cats with diabetes will eventually require injections, and the amount and timing may also change as the disease progresses.
-Your vet will be able to help you look for signs that their prescription needs to be adjusted.
+Your vet will be able to help you look for signs that their insulin therapy needs to be adjusted.

-There is no cure for diabetes, so constant monitoring is necessary to ensure your cat stays happy and healthy.
+There is no cure for diabetes in cats, so constant monitoring is necessary to ensure your cat stays happy and healthy.